-Repossessed assets represent mainly foreclosed assets received against uncollectible loans and advances to customers, to be sold as required by the Turkish Banking Law.
+Assets held for sale represent mainly foreclosed assets received against uncollectible loans and advances to customers, to be sold as required by the Turkish Banking Law.
 These assets mainly consist of real-estates.
 The Group's policy is to dispose these assets within five years in accordance with Turkish Banking Law.
 Movements in assets held for resale during the years, were as follows: